tonylaroche/tonylaroche.github.io/_posts/2019-02-16-Rediscovering-Myself.md

 Over the years I’ve changed quite a bit as a person.
 I distinctively remember when a close friend told me that I should "try and adapt to the new enviorment".
 Surprisingly, I've adapted quite well but along that path I’ve lost my true beliefs, my deep interest in technology, and my sense of self worth.
 From now on, I’m giving up my adapted self which I believe is critical step in moving forward.

-> ## Re: Close Friends: I’ve never been the type of person to excommunicate someone from my life.
+**I’ve never been the type of person to excommunicate someone from my life.
 However, being fair with myself, I have made some terrible choices regarding the people I surround myself with.
-I am not immediately excommunicating anyone… I simply ask of you to be mindful of someone going through changes.
+I am not immediately excommunicating anyone… I simply ask of you to be mindful of someone going through changes.**

 Changes will be visible through my interactions, opinions, speech and appearance.
 I'm not interested in discussing this topic with anyone, accept it and move on.
 From now on, I will be focusing exclusively on [Clay](https://tryclay.com) and [Roche Parker](https://rocheparker.com) (including all its sub-ventures).
 At this time I am not interested in any new short term projects or short term relationships.